The alternate origin feature can be used to progressively rollout a new infrastructure, or to rollout a new release.

-Sometimes in the course of your work, you may need to test an entirely new release of your web site or a deployment to an entirely new server.
-SiteSpect allows you to test these scenarios using our alternate origin capability.
-For example, let's say you are developing an entirely new website and you want to test it.
-You've got your usual production environment (www.site.com) and then you want to test it against an entirely different environment (say www2.site.com).
+When you need to evaluate a new release of your website or a deployment to an entirely new server, SiteSpect allows you to test these scenarios using our Alternate Origin capability.
+For example, let's say you are developing a new website and you want to test it.
+You've got your usual production environment (www.site.com), which you want to test against this new environment (say www.adifferentsite.com).
 You can create a Campaign that will test the two environments against each other on your live traffic.
 The following example describes how.

 The steps look like this at a high level:

-- SiteSpect Professional Services configures the Alternative Proxy Path and URL.
+- SiteSpect Professional Services configures the alternative proxy domain.

-- The SiteSpect user then creates an Origin Experiment to define the changes.
+- A SiteSpect user then creates an Origin Experiment variation.

 - Validate that the alternate origin is accepting traffic from SiteSpect.